MicrosoftDocs/edge-developer/microsoft-edge/dev-guide/device/payment-request-api.md

 ### Shipping Address

 For sales that require shipping physical goods, a shipping address is required.
-To instruct the **Microsoft Wallet** that shipping is required, `requestShipping = True` needs to be added to the [`options`](https://msdn.microsoft.com/en-us/library/mt790440#PaymentRequest_params) parameter of the request.
+To include a shipping address, set `requestShipping = True` in the [`options`](https://msdn.microsoft.com/en-us/library/mt790440#PaymentRequest_params) parameter of the request.

 When the user selects or updates the shipping address, the [`onshippingaddresschange`](https://msdn.microsoft.com/en-us/library/mt790442) event will run.
 The website, using an event listener, will be aware of the change and can then validate the address, re-calculate shipping costs and taxes, and update [`shippingOptions`](https://msdn.microsoft.com/en-us/library/mt790440) to reflect the changed costs and shipping options available for the address selected (if applicable).